OpenGPTX/docs/DGX/README.md

 ## Gettings access on DGX

-AT (Alexander Thamm GmbH) is responsible to onboard OpenGPT-X users.
+Fraunhofer IAIS is currently responsible to onboard OpenGPT-X users.
 Please provide us:
 - Your name
 - Your email
 - Your public ssh-key (preferred via GitHub url)

+Please provide them to `Tobias Elvermann` or `Hammam Abdelwahab` via Slack (or Teams).
 ```

 # In case you dont have an ssh key pair already, you can simply create one with:
 ssh-keygen -t ed25519 # uses secure elliptical keys